What Is a Broken Nose?

 Get emergency help if you have any of these things in addition to nose pain:

-Treatment for a Broken Nose
+Broken Nose Diagnosis

 If your doctor confirms that your nose is broken, they'll likely wait for the swelling to go down before deciding whether or not it needs to be fixed.
 If it does, they'll choose to fix it either with surgery or without.
 They'll know what's best, based on your injuries.
 Here's what you can expect from both procedures.